 Enlisted’s second episode asks both why and if Randy should be a soldier, and “Randy Get Your Gun” is an excellent spotlight on the youngest Hill brother.
 The Rear D marksmanship competition is coming up and Randy’s determined to get the best score, winning possession of the coveted General Murray trophy (a nice Stripes reference and also a horrific image, due to General Murray’s accidental disfigurement at one of Cody’s barbeques.)
 However, Randy’s reach far exceeds his grasp, as not only does he fail to win he fails to even hit the target.
 Derrick tries to cheer him up, but the action of Derrick being supportive is so out of character even Randy can’t miss it, and he forces a sheepish confession out of his older brother.
 Turns out that Randy didn’t even pass the marksmanship test in basic training, Derrick just took advantage of a distraction to shoot up the target on his behalf.

 But what of the third brother, one of the people who tied to win the marksmanship trophy?
 Unsurprisingly, neither Pete nor Jill is happy at the idea of having to share the position of best soldier on base, and their competitive spirits lead them to find a series of other challenges.
-This leads to even more ties, as the two are equally matched at treading water, disassembling a firearm, finding targets at night and even at cooking—Enlisted offering up some Fox synergy with a Master Chef-style competition using the available ingredients from the cafeteria.
+This leads to even more ties, as the two are equally matched at treading water, disassembling a firearm, tracking targets at night and even at cooking—Enlisted offering up some Fox synergy with a Master Chef-style competition using the available ingredients from the cafeteria.
 (Private Dobkiss, a graduate of the Ben Wyatt culinary school, judges neither of their meals as better than a calzone, leaving no winners there either.)

-This plot’s highly amusing in how painting both Pete and Jill as increasingly obsessed with victory, and also addresses the sitcom trope hanging over their relationship: the will they/won’t they question.
+This plot’s highly amusing in how painting both Pete and Jill as increasingly obsessed with victory, and also addresses the sitcom trope hanging over their relationship of the will they/won’t they question.
 Obviously any sitcom is going to have this question asked of it before too long, and Enlisted gets out in front by presenting evidence this wouldn’t be the best relationship.
 It’s almost an inverse Cheers: Sam and Diane didn’t work because they were too different, and these two likely wouldn’t work because they’re entirely too similar, and more uncomfortable than embarrassed at the suggestion that they’re flirting.
 Keeping with Enlisted’s focus on military life, Cody also reminds them it’s highly unprofessional for the two of them to fraternize in this manner.
-This, more than anything else, may be what keeps a kibosh on their relationship: Pete and Jill are career soldiers, and neither’s likely to jeopardize their careers over a crush.
+This, more than anything else, may be what keeps a kibosh on their relationship.
+Pete and Jill are career soldiers, and neither’s likely to jeopardize their careers over a crush.